pybites/pybites.github.io-source/content/guest-vtscan-api-click-pywin.md

 Title: Talking to API's and goodlooking tools
-Date: 2020-02-20 22:25
+Date: 2020-02-24 21:39
 Category: Learning
-Tags: click rest requests API win10toast directorywatcher pywin32
+Tags: click, rest, requests, API, win10toast, directorywatcher, pywin32
-Slug: talking-to-apis-goodlooking-tools
+Slug: guest-talking-to-apis-goodlooking-tools
 Authors: Cedric Sambre
 summary: I recently ran into a tool called VTScan that uses the VirusTotal API to scan a file and print the results.
 I figured I could write the same, and add some functionality!
 cover: images/featured/pb-guest.png